Arba'in pilgrimage

 The Arba'in pilgrimage is the world's largest annual public gathering.
-It is a pilgrimage to the shrine of Husayn ibn Ali, grandson of the Islamic prophet Muhammad and the third Shia imam.
-It is the world's second largest public gathering and occurs annually.
-Every year, on the twentieth of Safar, also known as Arba'in, millions of pilgrims flock to Karbala, Iraq, often arriving there on foot from the nearby city of Najaf.
-Arba'in marks forty days after the tenth of Muharram, known as Ashura.
-On this day in 61 AH (680 CE), Husayn was killed, alongside most of his relatives and his small retinue, in the Battle of Karbala against the army of the Umayyad caliph Yazid ibn Mu'awiya.
-The battle followed Husayn's refusal to pledge his allegiance to Yazid, who is often portrayed by Muslim historians as impious and immoral.
-In Shia Islam, Karbala symbolizes the eternal struggle between good and evil, the pinnacle of self-sacrifice, and the ultimate sabotage of Muhammad's prophetic mission.
+It is an annual pilgrimage to the Shrine of Husayn, grandson of the Islamic prophet Muhammad and the third Shia Imam.
+Every year, on the twentieth of Safar, also known as Arba'in, millions of pilgrims flock to Karbala in Iraq, often arriving there on foot.
+It marks forty days after the tenth of Muharram, known as Ashura.
+Up to 40 million visit the city during Arba'in, the largest annual public gathering on earth.
+Most of the pilgrims travel on foot and come from all around Iraq and nearly 60 countries.

-It is the second largest human gathering after the Hindu's Kumbh Mela of India.
-Pilgrims take the 80 kilometer route from Najaf to Karbala on foot over several days.

-Forty is a sacred number in Islam, and the Arba'in pilgrimage is an early Shia tradition popularized by the Shia imams.
-In recent times, the Arba'in pilgrimage was banned by the Iraqi president Saddam Hussein, but rapidly grew after his deposal in 2003 from two million participants that year to around twenty million in 2014.
-Nevertheless, the voluntary Arba'in pilgrimage remains largely unknown in the West, even though it is far larger than Hajj, the obligatory Muslim pilgrimage.
-As with Ashura, Arba'in can be an occasion for violence against Shia Muslims.
-During the pilgrimage, free meals and accommodation are provided by volunteers.
+On this day in 61 AH (680 CE), Husayn was martyred, alongside most of his relatives and his small retinue, in the Battle of Karbala by the army of the Umayyad caliph Yazid.
+Husayn's suffering and martyrdom became a symbol of sacrifice in the struggle for right against wrong, and for justice and truth against injustice and falsehood.
+He is a universal, borderless, interfaith and meta-religion symbol.
+Husayn and his companions are widely regarded as martyrs by all Muslims.